 Finding any job can be quite daunting, especially if you are just entering the workforce or if you are shifting careers.
-An entry-level job would be the best place to begin and, thankfully, there are high-paying entry-level jobs without a degree that you can take advantage of.
+An entry-level job would be the best place to begin and, thankfully, there are entry-level jobs that pay well without a degree that you can take advantage of.

-High-paying entry-level jobs without a degree require different types of training and experience, so selecting one that will jumpstart your career is highly dependent on your skills, career goals, willingness to learn, and how much you are willing to be paid.
-In this article, you will discover the best entry-level jobs you can get with a GED or without a degree.
+The best high-paying entry-level jobs without a degree require different types of training and experience, so selecting one that will jumpstart your career is highly dependent on your skills, career goals, willingness to learn, and how much you are willing to be paid.
+In this article, you will discover the best entry-level jobs you can get without a degree.

 What Is an Entry-Level Job?

 An entry-level job is a lower-level position that requires less responsibility and experience.
 Some may require minimal training and education.
 Many entry-level positions offer on-the-job training either through internal apprenticeship programs or external training.